 For a start, let’s consider CPF.

-If you set aside the Enhanced Retirement Sum (ERS) of $308,700 (as of 2024) by age 55, you will start receiving a monthly payout of between $2,280 and $2,450 (an average of $2,365).
+If you set aside the Enhanced Retirement Sum (ERS) of $426,000 (as of 2025) by age 55, you will start receiving a monthly payout of around $3,330.
 To cover our daily expenses during retirement, utilizing CPF LIFE is probably the most cost-effective way for retirement planning in Singapore.

 Read Also: Why You Should Maximise Your CPF LIFE Before Other Private Annuity Plans?